pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalOpenshift.md

     ERRO Cluster is not ready: cluster operators are still not stable after 10m0.746213711s INFO Adding crc-admin and crc-developer contexts to kubeconfig...
     Started the OpenShift cluster.

     The server is accessible via web console at: https://console-openshift-console.apps-crc.testing

     Log in as administrator:
       Username: kubeadmin
       Password: 3hT2A-JJv5U-VAJia-RNpSs

     Log in as user:
       Username: developer
       Password: developer

     Use the 'oc' command line interface:
       $ eval $(crc oc-env)
       $ oc login -u developer https://api.crc.testing:6443
     ```

     Depending on the speed of your system, this will take 8 to 15 minutes.
 There is a 10 minute timeout on checking the stability of operators deployed by Openshift.
 It might be the case that the tool reports these have not reached full stability in that window.
 In the writing of this guide, no issues were found using Openshift deployed in this manner, even if the error occurs.
-Each time these steps were tested, everything eventually reached a healthy status, but just not in the window expected.
-You can see this error at the end of the output displayed above (Cluster is not ready).
+Each time these steps were tested, everything eventually reached a healthy status, but just not in the window expected on some occasions.
+You can see this error at the end of the output displayed above (`Cluster is not ready`).

 ### Mac bug workaround